 At Birchwood our whole school curriculum is concerned with the holistic needs of all of our children.
-Birchwood is committed to teaching all of the National Curriculum and has developed a localised curriculum that is embedded in our curriculum plans.
-Our curriculum aims to develop key knowledge and skills across a range of subjects to enable effective learning for all pupils.
+Birchwood is committed to teaching the National Curriculum and has developed a localised curriculum that is embedded in our curriculum maps.
+Our curriculum aims to develop key knowledge across a range of subjects to enable effective learning for all pupils.
 The curriculum has been designed to be bespoke for Birchwood children: teaching local history, learning about different cultures and ensuring children are equipped with the knowledge to live healthy lifestyles.
-Birchwood is a place where learning is fun and all children succeed.
+Birchwood is a place where learning is enjoyable and all children succeed.

 The specific aims of our curriculum include: promoting the very highest standards in Literacy, Numeracy, Science and Computing; enabling children to acquire knowledge and key skills across the curriculum; promoting spiritual, moral, social and cultural development and in doing so ensuring high levels of involvement and wellbeing.
-We want to ensure children have the opportunities to participate in the arts, to grow an awareness of the humanities including R.E, to prepare our children for transition to secondary school and the opportunities, responsibilities and experiences of adult life.
+We want to ensure children have the opportunities to participate in the arts, to grow a knowledge and understanding of the humanities including R.E, to prepare our children for transition to secondary school and the opportunities, responsibilities and experiences of adult life.

 At Birchwood our children experience a broad, balanced and extensively developed curriculum enabling them to grow and learn in an environment without prejudice or inequality.
 We help children develop a sense of identity, promoting fundamental shared values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs.
 We want our children to accept responsibility for their behaviour, show consideration and understand how they can contribute positively to society.
 Children will be given the opportunity to learn the benefits of physically and emotionally healthy lifestyles, by participating in personal, social and health education.